Certified Internet of Things Practitioner (CIoTP™) Training Course

 7 HoursObjectives:

-In this course, you will identify many of the common risks involved in using conventional end-user technology, as well as ways to use it safely, to protect yourself from those risks.
+In this course, you will identify common risks associated with using conventional end-user technology and learn strategies to use technology safely, thereby protecting yourself from those threats.

-- Secure devices such as desktops, laptops, tablets, smartphones, and more.
+- Secure devices including desktops, laptops, tablets, smartphones, and more.

-This course is designed for you as a non-technical end user of computers, mobile devices, networks, and the Internet, to enable you to use technology more securely to minimize digital risks.
+This course is tailored for non-technical end users of computers, mobile devices, networks, and the Internet.
+Its goal is to enable you to leverage technology more securely and minimize digital risks.

-This course is also designed for you to prepare for the Certified CyberSAFE credential.
-You can obtain your Certified CyberSAFE certificate by completing the Certified CyberSAFE credential process on the CHOICE platform following the course presentation.
+Additionally, this course prepares you for the Certified CyberSAFE credential.
+You can obtain your Certified CyberSAFE certificate by completing the credential process on the CHOICE platform after attending the course.